pybricks/pybricks-projects/sets/spike-prime/other-models/birthday-candle-blower/index.md

 # Technical Design Notes

-For the fan to spin fast enough to blow candles, we need a very large gear attached to the fan motor, and a very small gear attached to the fan's axis.
+For the fan to spin fast enough to blow candles, we need a very large gear attached to the fan motor and a very small gear attached to the fan's axis.

 The fan blades' facing and spinning directions also matter.
 In the pictured design, the fan only generates strong forward winds when:
 - the bottoms of the blade pieces face forward; AND